Den-FST/Forex_ESP32_TFT/README.md

 # Forex_ESP32_TFT

-Connect to Metatrader 4 Expert by socket, send request and receive for the data to be displayed on the screen TFT.
+Connect to Metatrader 4 Expert by socket, send request and receive for the data to be displayed on the screen TFT every x seconds.

 In my case is 2 config, TFT